Zhirui-SUN/CSV-Process/README.md

 # CSV and TXT Process
-Some codes to process CSV adn TXT files.
+Some codes to process CSV and TXT files.